LP Portrait 2020.jpg

 About

-They have also curated experimental film and video art at venues including e-flux screening room, DocLisboa, Block Museum, BRIC Arts and Magic Lantern Cinema, in Providence, RI.
+She has also curated experimental film and video art at venues including e-flux screening room, DocLisboa, Block Museum, BRIC Arts and Magic Lantern Cinema, in Providence, RI.